-The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2021 Bonds.
-The Authority and the County have made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the 2014 Bonds will not be included in federal gross income.
-Inaccuracy of these representations or failure to comply with these covenants may result in interest on the 2021 Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the 2021 Bonds.
+The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2021B Bonds.
+The Authority and the County have made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that interest on the 2021B Bonds will not be included in federal gross income.
+Inaccuracy of these representations or failure to comply with these covenants may result in interest on the 2021B Bonds being included in gross income for federal income tax purposes, possibly from the dates of original issuance of the 2021B Bonds.
 The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the 2021 Bonds.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the 2021B Bonds may adversely affect the value of, or the tax status of interest on, the 2021B Bonds.
 Accordingly, the opinion of Bond Counsel is not intended to, and may not, be relied upon in connection with any such actions, events or matters.

-Although Bond Counsel is of the opinion that interest on the 2021 Bonds is excluded from gross income for federal income tax purposes and is exempt from State of California personal income taxes, the ownership or disposition of, or the accrual or receipt of amounts treated as interest on, the 2021 Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
+Although Bond Counsel is of the opinion that interest on the 2021B Bonds is excluded from gross income for federal income tax purposes and is exempt from State of California personal income taxes, the ownership or disposition of, or the accrual or receipt of amounts treated as interest on, the 2021B Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
 The nature and extent of these other tax consequences depends upon the particular tax status of the Beneficial Owner or the Beneficial Owner's other items of income or deduction.
 Bond Counsel expresses no opinion regarding any such other tax consequences.

-Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the 2021 Bonds to be subject, directly or indirectly, in whole or in part, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
-For example, the House Ways and Means Committee Chair recently released draft legislation.
-This draft legislation would subject interest on the 2021 Bonds to federal income tax at an effective rate of 10% or more for individuals, trusts or estates in the highest income tax bracket.
-The introduction or enactment of any such legislative proposals, clarification of the Code or court decisions may also affect, perhaps significantly, the market price for, or marketability of, the 2021 Bonds.
-Prospective purchasers of the 2021 Bonds should consult their own tax advisors regarding the potential impact of any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.
+Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the 2021B Bonds to be subject, directly or indirectly, in whole or in part, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent Beneficial Owners from realizing the full current benefit of the tax status of such interest.
+The introduction or enactment of any such legislative proposals, clarification of the Code or court decisions may also affect, perhaps significantly, the market price for, or marketability of, the 2021B Bonds.
+Prospective purchasers of the 2021B Bonds should consult their own tax advisors regarding the potential impact of any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.

-The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the 2021 Bonds for federal income tax purposes.
+The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the 2021B Bonds for federal income tax purposes.
 It is not binding on the Internal Revenue Service ("IRS") or the courts.
 Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the future activities of the Authority or the County, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
 The Authority and the County have covenanted, however, to comply with the requirements of the Code.